-Kindergarten promotion is based upon the child being developmentally ready for first grade.
-Criteria for such a decision is based upon academic development, social skills, fine and gross motor skills, work habits, teachers' observations, and a collective teacher, parent/guardian, administrator conference.
+Kindergarten promotion is based upon the child being developmentally ready for 1st grade.
+Criteria for such a decision is based upon social skills, academic development, physical motor skills, teachers' observations, and a collective teacher, parent/guardian, administrator conference.
 Achievement test results will also be considered when making a final decision.
-Promotion to the next grade level for grades 1-8 is dependent on passing each subject with a grade of 70% or better.
-Students will not be allowed to participate in graduation ceremonies if all bills are not paid in full.
-A child who is not promoted will not be allowed to participate in the graduation ceremonies.
-A student will not be retained more than once in grades K-8.
+Promotion to the next grade level for 1st grade through 8th grade is primarily dependent on passing each subject with a grade of 70% or better.
+A student will not be retained more than once in Kindergarten through 8th grade.